How to Save $100,000: Modelled Timelines by Monthly Savings

 Both approaches work, but income has no ceiling.
 Expenses can only be cut so far before quality of life suffers.
 Income can grow indefinitely.

-High-ROI income strategies: - Negotiate your current salary.
-Research shows the average raise from negotiation is 10-15% — worth thousands annually with zero additional hours worked. - Develop skills that command premium pay (programming, sales, finance, engineering, healthcare) - Add a part-time income stream (freelancing, tutoring, consulting in your expertise area) - Ask for a promotion proactively rather than waiting for it to be offered
+High-ROI income strategies: - Prepare a market-based case for a raise or promotion where appropriate - Develop skills that command premium pay (programming, sales, finance, engineering, healthcare) - Add a part-time income stream (freelancing, tutoring, consulting in your expertise area) - Ask for a promotion proactively rather than waiting for it to be offered

 Housing: Renting a room or getting a roommate can save $500-1,000/month.
 House hacking (renting out part of a home you own) can eliminate housing costs entirely.